 • In a large Dutch oven, heat 2 tablespoons of oil until hot over medium heat.
 Add carrots, celery, onion, and 2 tablespoons of butter.
 Sauté the vegetables until almost tender, about 5 minutes, stirring often.

-2 tablespoons vegetable oil, 3 carrots, 2 ribs celery, 1 yellow onion, 10 tablespoons unsalted butter
+2 tbsp vegetable oil, 3 carrots, 2 ribs celery, 1 yellow onion, 10 tbsp unsalted butter

 • Add garlic; stir and cook for 30 seconds.
 Transfer vegetables to a plate; set aside.